maboiteaspam/dns-server-via-dht/README.md

   Start command Options:

+    -d, --detach                      detach process and run in background

-    -dhtp, --dht-port <port>          port on which the DHT listens -dhth, --dht-hostname <hostname>  hostname on which DHT listens -dnsp, --dns-port <port>          port on which the DNS listens -dnsh, --dns-hostname <hostname>  hostname on which DNS listens -K, --knodes <K>           K nodes to find before he DHT is ready -b, --bootstrap <nodes>    ip:port address of the bootstrap nodes, or, 'diy' to scan the network for the BT DHT
+    -dhtp, --dht-port <port>          port on which the DHT listens -dhth, --dht-hostname <hostname>  hostname on which DHT listens

+    -dnsp, --dns-port <port>          port on which the DNS listens -dnsh, --dns-hostname <hostname>  hostname on which DNS listens

+    -K, --knodes <K>                  K nodes to find before he DHT is ready -b, --bootstrap <nodes>           ip:port address of the bootstrap nodes, or, 'diy' to scan the network for the BT DHT
 ```

 # TODO